Story vs. Plot

 Trust me.

 6. Don’t use dialogue when monologue would better suffice.
 Basically, when a character speaks, that’s dialogue.
-When a character has a private thought, that’s monologue.
+When a character has a private thought, that’s inner monologue.
+(AKA: thinking.)
 Obviously, when a character’s alone on a page, that character will seldom speak aloud—I mean, why bother?

 “I shouldn’t really be doing this,” Irene mused aloud, cautiously reaching for the attic door.
 “Daddy told me never to go up there after dark.”

-Sure, there are times a character may actually speak aloud when alone (especially if afraid or excited)—but use this trait sparingly.
+A single line or two?
+Sure—I mean there are times a character may actually speak aloud when alone (especially if afraid or excited)—but use this trait sparingly.
+If Irene blathers on for another paragraph or two… too much!
 One can work around the issue with a clearly defined thought bubble.
 For instance:

 I shouldn’t really be doing this, Irene mused to herself, cautiously reaching for the attic door.
 Daddy told me never to go up there after dark.
+Irene realized that her fear of ghosts… etc.

 Or: